 J460 Brand Development: Topic (4 credits)

 Revolving topics cover emerging issues in branding and advertising, including strategies in digital and interactive brand solutions, media decision-making, and sustainability.
+Past topics have included sports brand strategy, green brand strategy, and advertising and culture.
 Topics change each term.

 J494 Strategic Communication Research Methods (prerequisites: J201, J350, and JAD major status; 4 credits)